Introduction to Transformers: an NLP Perspective: The Basic Model

 As with conventional attention models, cross-attention is primarily used to model the correspondence between the source-side and target-side sequences.
-The $\mathrm{Att}_{\mathrm{cross}}(\cdot)$ function is based on the QKV attention model which generates the result of querying a collection of key-value pairs.
-More specifically, we define the queries, keys and values as linear mappings of $\mathbf{S}_{\mathrm{self}}$ and $\mathbf{H}_{\mathrm{enc}}$, as follows
+The $\mathrm{Att}_{\mathrm{cross}}(\cdot)$ function is based on the QKV attention model, which generates an output by querying a collection of key-value pairs.
+More specifically, we define the queries, keys, and values as linear mappings of $\mathbf{S}_{\mathrm{self}}$ and $\mathbf{H}_{\mathrm{enc}}$, as follows